mohitme/age-confirmation/README.md

 # age-confirmation
 Program to check age for websites

-What it says above, simple program to check if the user is age-appropriate for a website or not
+What it says above, simple program to check if the user is age-appropriate for a website or not.
+Let's do it.